gauravagnihotri/vehicle_detection/README.md

 |:---:|:---:|
 | ![alt text][image9] | ![alt text][image13] |

-### Here is an example of the above image with overlayed 'heatmap'
+### Here is an example of the same image with overlayed 'heatmap':
 ![alt text][image14]

-### Here the resulting bounding boxes are drawn onto the last frame in the series:
+### Here the resulting bounding box drawn after applying threshold:
-![alt text][image7]
+![alt text][image15]

+In addition to the building heatmap and applying thresholds, a class named ```BoxQueue``` is used as buffer to store and average out the boxes w.r.t. time (lines 261 through 278 in vehicle_detect.py).

 ---